krzydan/Brexit/README.md

 3. Dataset

 The data have to be in the text file.
-Every text (twitt) has to be in separate row.
+Every text (twitt) has to be in separate line.
 Here is the pattern: class (tabulation) text.
 Each class have to be represented as diferent integer.
 You can find the example data in ML4_text.txt file.

 # Uczenie maszynowe - Automatyczna klasyfikacja tekstów. <br> Autor: Krzysztof Danielak </br>